This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say - NewsBreak

 And they stress that in the U.S., racial minorities and marginalized groups disproportionately face health and legal harms because of the policies enacted after the Supreme Court overturned Roe v.
 Wade.

-The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on New Jersey Monitor .
+The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on Kentucky Lantern .

 Comments / 0